TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

 - China
 - The Neatherlands

-5. How many sub-bands the EU863-870 channel plan includes for LoRaWAN?
+5. How many sub-bands does the EU863-870 frequency plan include for LoRaWAN?
 - 2
 - 3
 - 4
 - <span style="text-decoration:underline;">5</span>

-6. What is the maximum application payload size (N) allowed for LoRa: SF12 / 125 kHz in Europe?
+6. What is the maximum application payload size allowed for LoRa: SF12 / 125 kHz in Europe?
 - <span style="text-decoration:underline;">51 bytes</span>
 - 115 bytes
 - 242 bytes